farmera/sare_grant/introduction.md

 First introduced into Louisiana in 1751, sugarcane (_Saccharum officinarum_) is the highest valued row-crop in the state.
 Its continuous production is an important historic and economic component of Louisiana's overall economy.
 While recent decades have seen a drop in Louisiana sugarcane acreage, crop values have remained stable due to increases in sucrose yield.
-Significant increase in yield is attributable to the addition of nitrogen (N) fertilizer beyond any other agricultural input. [fn]
+Significant increases in yield are attributable to the addition of nitrogen (N) fertilizer.

 ![](img/sugar_cane.png)
 ###### Figure 1.
 Saccharum officinarum (Sugar Cane).